Mother and son

 sword in his hand.

-I am indebted to the Arts Council for funding a project to write poems during, but not necessarily about, the lockdown.
+I am indebted to the Arts Council for funding a project to write poems during, but not necessarily about, the lockdown, and to share them on my blog.
 I am writing these narratives in response to stories given.
 Thanks to my cousin Lisa for this one.

 Photos courtesy of Lisa Cronin-Cusack.